United States

 Major cities of the Northeast — and all the rich history they contain — are more connected than ever before.
-Choose between fast and reliable train service, a quick flight or a scenic drive, and get to exploring the artistic, political and historical landmarks of Boston, New York City, Philadelphia, Baltimore and Washington, D.C.
+Choose between fast and reliable train service, a quick flight, or a scenic drive, and get to exploring the artistic, political, and historical landmarks of Boston, New York City, Philadelphia, Baltimore, and Washington, D.C.

 Here are a few ideas of what to see in each city.
+As always, check for travel restrictions and closures before planning your trips.

 Boston

 Art and architecture fans won’t want to miss the Isabella Stewart Gardner Museum, set in a building inspired by a Venetian palazzo.
 Once the elegant home of its namesake art collector, it is now a museum filled with paintings and sculptures.
+If presidential history is more your thing, learn about the 35th president of the United States at the John F. Kennedy Presidential Library and Museum.

 For some fresh air, go for a stroll in the Arnold Arboretum, a 281-acre park designed by Frederick Law Olmsted that is home to a variety of rare plants.
 Afterward, check out Boston’s vibrant restaurant scene at Fox & the Knife, a rustic Italian restaurant known for excellent cocktails.